Docker building process

 If you use

-lock files are automatically
+lock files are automatically generated.

 To export to any of the supported platforms, Soopervisor creates a Docker image from your project.
 In most cases, there are files in your project that you want to exclude from the Docker image to reduce its size.
 Common examples are: virtual environments, data files, or exploratory notebooks.

 The process to determine which files to include changes if your project isn’t

 setup.py file) file or it is a package.

 If your project isn’t a package and you’re using git, Soopervisor copies every file tracked by your repository.
 To see the list of currently tracked files, run the following command: